tyrauber/email_engine/README.md

 - Open and click tracking
 - Easy UTM tagging

-Works with any email service.
+Works with any STMP provider but has built in Amazon SES callbacks.

-:bullettrain_side: To manage unsubscribes, check out [Mailkick](https://github.com/ankane/mailkick)

-:fire: To track visits and events, check out [Ahoy](https://github.com/ankane/ahoy)

 ## Installation